Neuro-Ophthalmology & Neuro-Otology

 Serotonin syndrome bears a striking clinical resemblance to high pressure neurologic syndrome, which is a sequela of deep diving and is an additional support for the serotonin theory of high pressure neurologic syndrome.

 Central 5-hydroxytryptamine 1A receptor is not the only receptor subtype that is involved in the etiology of serotonin syndrome.
 Other factors that may contribute are the endogenous as well as iatrogenic deficits in the peripheral 5-hydroxytryptamine metabolism, the activation of several 5-hydroxytryptamine subtypes, and a stimulus for the release of 5-hydroxytryptamine.
+A patient's genetic profile can amplify exposure risk, as many serotonergic drugs are metabolized by CYP450 enzymes and functions of these enzymes may be altered polymorphisms (41).

 Predisposing factors for the development of serotonin syndrome are as follows: